Code of Conduct

 Gildan Vendor Guidebook

-We work with both our own facilities’ and contractors’ management teams on an ongoing basis to improve their labor compliance performance, and we also provide them with a comprehensive guidebook for their reference: the Gildan Vendor Guidebook.
-This guidebook is a practical tool that covers principles of the International Labor Organization convention standards and policies that must be implemented in order to protect and promote workers’ rights.
-Specifically, the Gildan Vendor Guidebook contains the following:
+Gildan continually works with both our facilities’ and contractor’s management teams in order to help them improve their labour compliance performance.
+The Gildan Vendor Guidebook provides a comprehensive reference and it is a practical tool that covers principles of the International Labor Organization convention standards and policies that must be implemented in order to protect and promote workers’ rights.
+Specifically, the Gildan Vendor Guidebook includes the following:

-- Details on how to implement an integrated approach to meeting the Gildan Code of Conduct and labour compliance standards;
+- Details on how to implement an integrated approach to meeting Gildan’s Code of Conduct and labour compliance standards;

 - Policies and operating procedures for each labour compliance standard;

-- A management system approach to labour compliance, which outlines the benefits of adopting an integrated approach rather than an issue-focused and fragmented approach.
+- A management system approach to labour compliance, outlining the benefits of adopting an integrated approach rather than an issue-focused and fragmented approach.